Matt-Jns/hydra-k8s/README.md

 ![Architecture diagram](resources/hydra-k8s-app-architecture.png)

 Ory Hydra configuration file `/etc/config/config.yaml` is automatically generated in the application through a Kubernetes ConfigMap.
-It's good to know that you can modify this ConfigMap and then remove the Hydra Pod to reload the Hydra configuration.
+It's good to know that you can modify this ConfigMap and then remove the Hydra Pod (it is managed by StatefulSet so the Pod will be recreated) to reload the Hydra configuration.

 # Installation